TS-DEV-JAVA/Spot-down/README.md

 - and run `install-needs.bat`

 ## Notes
-- Dont complain aboutt search stream, or stream from url, streaming is still beta right now.
+- Dont complain about search stream, or stream from url, streaming is still beta right now.
-- Do not skid by core, its cli, you can, dont
+- Do not skid my core, its cli, you can, dont
 - this is Pureley for educational purposes.